karlssberg/Motiv/docs/index.md

 dotnet add package Motiv
 ```

 ## Usage

 ### Create a proposition

-Think of propositions as the fundamental building blocks of Motiv.
+Think of propositions as the fundamental building blocks of Motiv that can later be reused and composed to form new
+propositions.
-Creating them is a fluid process, with a variety of overloads available to suit your specific needs.
+Creating them is a fluid process, with a variety of methods available to cater to your specific needs.

 #### Minimal